Linc-tw/camelus/README.md

 This yields a halo list from sampling using customized parameters.

 `$ ./camelus 3`
+This creates a lensing map using the first filter entry.
+Intermediate results are also given, such as the halo catalogue, the noisy/noiseless galaxy catalogues, the noisy map, and the truth map.

+`$ ./camelus 4`
-This creates a peak catalogue and its histogram of S/N values.
+This creates a peak catalogue and its histogram of S/N values using the first filter entry.
-A halo list, a galaxy list, a smoothed noise map, a smoothed noisy map will be made as well.

-`$ ./camelus 4 N`
-This creates N independent peak lists with the same cosmology and settings from `.par` files.
-Using this command can reduce the computation time, since the cosmological computations are factorized.

-`$ ./camelus 4 N Omega_m sigma_8`
-Same as above, but the inputs Omega_m and sigma_8 will overwrite the values from `.par` files, and creates N independent peak lists.
+Intermediate results are also given, such as the halo catalogue, the galaxy catalogue, and the maps.

 `$ ./camelus 5`
+This creates a data vector of peak counts from different scales.

+`$ ./camelus 6 N`
+This creates N independent realizations of peak-count vector with the same cosmology and settings from `.par` files.

+`$ ./camelus 6 N Omega_m sigma_8 w0_de`
+Same as above, but the inputs Omega_m, sigma_8, and w0_de will overwrite the values from `.par` files, and creates N independent realizations.

+`$ ./camelus 7`
 ABC computation which requires an observation data that we have provided an example in `demo`.
 Parameters are defined in `peakParam.par`.
-Only several summary statistics are available.
+Only two summary statistics are available in this release.
-This gives posterior samples of Omega_m-sigma_8 constraints.
+This gives posterior samples of Omega_m-sigma_8-w0_de constraints.
 Only this combination is available.
 Please check [Lin & Kilbinger (2015b)](http://arxiv.org/abs/1506.01076) for more details.